deFOREST: Fusing Optical and Radar satellite data for Enhanced Sensing of Tree-loss: Introduction

 The density of cloud-free observations directly impacts the quality and timeliness of a near real-time monitoring system \cite{bullock2022timeliness}.
-This is problematic for certain regions where the monitoring capability of optical sensors is hampered by the heavy presence of clouds \cite{zhang2022global}.
-The amount of cloud and cloud shadow missed by masking algorithms often causes an increase in errors and so negatively affects the accuracy of monitoring.
-To compensate for this a monitoring algorithm would have to adapt to the noise by increasing the number of consecutive observations of the change signal for confirmation or adjusting the thresholds for change detection -- this would then affect the timeliness and accuracy of the system.
-The use of Synthetic Aperture Radar (SAR) data (e.g., Sentinel-1) can mitigate the data availability issue in cloudy regions, as the SAR signal is not affected by clouds.
-Bullock et al. \cite{bullock2022timeliness} and Richie et al \cite{reiche2021forest} have demonstrated the usefulness of Sentinel-1 data in monitoring deforestation in cloudy regions such as tropical dry forests.
+This is problematic for regions where the monitoring capability of optical sensors is hampered by the presence of clouds \cite{zhang2022global}.
+The amount of cloud and cloud shadow missed by masking algorithms often results in errors and so negatively affects the accuracy of monitoring.
+To compensate for \po{such errors}, a monitoring algorithm would have to adapt to the noise by increasing the number of consecutive observations of the change signal for confirmation or adjusting the thresholds for change detection -- \po{but} this would \po{in turn} affect the timeliness and accuracy of the system.
+The use of Synthetic Aperture Radar (SAR) data (e.g., Sentinel-1 \cite{Torres2012}) can mitigate the data availability issue in cloudy regions, as the SAR signal is not affected by clouds.
+Bullock et al. \cite{bullock2022timeliness} and Reichie et al \cite{reiche2021forest} have demonstrated the usefulness of Sentinel-1 data in monitoring \po{forest loss} in cloudy regions such as tropical dry forests.
 However, SAR data is inherently noisy and is only useful in tracking certain types of disturbances.